oipwg/autominer-api/README.md

 {
-	'weekly_budget_btc': 1, // Maximum budget to spend per week in BTC 'min_margin': 10,		// Margin that you wish to make by mining 'RPI_threshold': 80		// Minimum RPI allowed for renting devices 'max_difficulty': 1000, // If the difficulty goes higher than this value, the miner will stop renting more rigs.
+	'weekly_budget_btc': 1, // Maximum budget to spend per week in BTC 'min_margin': 10,		// Margin that you wish to make by mining "max_difficulty": 1000, // The maximum difficulty of which you want to be mining "mrr_last_10_max_multiplier": 1.5, // This value is multiplied against the MRR last 10 average price.
+For example, if the MRR last 10 average is `0.00001` per hash, and you are ok paying up to 150% of that, then you would use a multiplier of 1.5.
+This would allow it to pay up to `0.00015` per hash for example.
+This prevents the API from renting machines charging 4-6x the average.
+	'RPI_threshold': 80		// Minimum RPI allowed for renting devices
+	'max_difficulty': 1000, // If the difficulty goes higher than this value, the miner will stop renting more rigs.
 Once it drops back down below, it will start renting rigs again.
 	'api_key': '8uuijau898ue9823uj29iu8d',